 On the 20th April 2022 Healthcare at Home Ltd changed its name to Sciensus Pharma Services Limited.
 Any reference in this statement to Healthcare at Home Ltd can be read as a reference to Sciensus Pharma Services Limited.

-This document, approved by the Board of Directors of the Healthcare at Home Group (the “Group”), sets out the Group’s approach to conducting its tax affairs and dealing with tax risks.
-It is effective for the period ending 31 March 2021, and will remain in effect until any amendments are approved by the Board.
+This document, approved by the Board of Directors of Healthcare at Home Ltd (the “Board”), sets out the approach of Healthcare at Home Ltd and its subsidiaries (the “Group”) to conducting tax affairs and dealing with tax risks.
+It is effective for the period ending 31 March 2022, and will remain in effect until any amendments are approved by the Board.

-There are five key areas which the Group is focussed upon:
+There are five key areas which the Group is focused upon:

 - Compliance with the law

 - Strategy and planning

 - Maximising value